Sustainable development and the ski area

 Heat recovery

-The non-sacred room at the top of the Vieux Moulin gondola is also heated by recovering the heat produced by the lift.
-This optimization was made possible by work carried out in 2020 on this latest generation 10-seater gondola lift, which also consumes less energy than the old lifts.
+The non-sac room at the top of the Vieux Moulin gondola is also heated thanks to the recovery of heat produced by the lift.
+This optimization was made possible by work carried out in 2020 on the latest-generation 10-seater gondola, which also consumes less energy than older lifts.

-As part of a partnership between the Val Cenis ski area and the Vanoise National Park, Val Cenis is committed to the management and protection of flora and fauna at Haute Maurienne Vanoise.
+As part of a partnership between the Val Cenis ski area and the Vanoise National Park, Val Cenis is committed to the management and protection of flora and fauna in Haute Maurienne Vanoise.

-Val Cenis is one of the 3 pilot areas for the European POIA Birdski project, which aims to monitor the black grouse, an emblematic bird of the Alps, in :
+Val Cenis is, for example, one of the 3 pilot areas for the European POIA Birdski project, which aims to monitor the black grouse, an emblematic bird of the Alps, in :

-• Equipping certain ski lift cables to avoid bird strikes.
+- Fitted to certain ski lift cables to prevent bird strike.

-• Evaluating the effectiveness of these actions for the protection of the environment.
+- Evaluating the effectiveness of these actions in protecting the environment.

 At the end of the 3-year project, all ski areas in the French Alps will benefit from the feedback from the actions carried out with the Val Cenis ski area.